minor-management/assignment-01-2023-KitSeng/README.md

 ## Assignment 1

-In this assignment, you will have to complete 9 questions.
+In this assignment, you will have to complete 5 questions that related to the management course.
 To begin this assignment, open [`assignment-01.md`](assignment-01.md) and follow the instructions there. <br>
 The **first five** completion will be entitled to ALL my management study materials (5 courses)!
 Due 06-Mar-2023, 11.59 PM. <br>
 The first five completer will received my email within 7 working days after the due date.